he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monster/Lava Otter.md

 ###  Familiar Poaching

-Many greedy fire wizards wish to domesticate lava otters to act as their familiars, a sentiment loathed by most denizens of the [[Plane of Fire]].
+Many greedy fire wizards wish to domesticate lava otters to act as their familiars, a sentiment loathed by most denizens of the [[DATABASE/plane/Plane of Fire|Plane of Fire]].
 While the otters' burning pelts serve as a deterrence for would-be poachers, numerous naari (fire geniekin) still take it upon themselves to patrol lava otter habitats to protect them from poaching